sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 The function of a system role is to control access to CloudMC functionality in a simple, standard way.
 A system role can be assigned to users within an organization, and can also enable cross-organization collaboration.
 System roles are enforced in the Web user interface as well as in the CloudMC API.
 Custom roles can be defined with permissions that are aligned to business needs.

-All system roles have a *scope*, which can be one of the following: [MIGHT CREATE DIAGRAMS]
+All system roles have a *scope*, which can be one of the following:
-- All organizations in CloudMC
+- All organizations in CloudMC.
-- Only the top-level organizations
+- Only the top-level organizations.
-- A specific organization but not its sub-organizations
+- A specific organization but not its sub-organizations.
-- A specific organization and all of its sub-organizations
+- A specific organization and all of its sub-organizations.
-- Only the sub-organizations of a specific organization
+- Only the sub-organizations of a specific organization.
-- All organizations with a specific tag
+- All organizations with a specific tag.

 Through the use of tagging, scope for an assigned role can be automatically extended to organizations that get tagged, and removed when a tag is erased.
 This feature enables scenarios where role scope changes dynamically based on business rules.